A few months ago, I was on a flight and an old woman was there with her daughter.

 This is the real reason why you see a lot of “anxious” and fearful people in today’s society.
 People who are afraid and stressed out by little things.

-I mean things like overthinking and worrying about what someone else thinks of you, or stressing about being late for a flight, or handling not getting to eat a fruit platter on a plane as if it was a real crisis.
+I mean things like overthinking and worrying about what someone else thinks of you, or stressing about being late for a flight, or treating not getting to eat a fruit platter on a plane as if it was a real crisis.

 Go out in the world and face some real dangers.